databendcloud/metabase-databend-driver/README.md

    ```shell
    LEIN_SNAPSHOTS_IN_RELEASE=true DEBUG=1 lein uberjar
    ```

+   Notes:

+   - Use JDK 21+ when compiling; newer Metabase builds (0.56.x and above) depend on Java 21 APIs and will fail on older JDKs.
+   - This driver version is intended for Metabase 0.56.x and later.
+For older Metabase releases, use the matching driver version from the table below.

 5. Let's assume we download `metabase.jar` from the [Metabase jar](https://www.metabase.com/docs/latest/operations-guide/running-the-metabase-jar-file.html) to `~/metabase/` and we built the project above.
 Copy the built jar to the Metabase plugins directly and run Metabase from there!